dutycycle/tail-eth-events/README.md

 [Block 15454857] [Contract 0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48]  Anonymous/Unknown()
 ```

-It uses web3.py to get all log data in the current block.
-Then, for each log entry, it attempts to find the contract ABI, including for proxied contracts.
+It uses [web3.py](https://github.com/ethereum/web3.py) to get all log data in the current block.
+Then, for each log entry, it attempts to find the contract ABI, including for proxied contracts, using the [Etherscan API](https://etherscan.io/apis).
 If it can find the ABI it will decode the event arguments using the ABI.

 Short polling is used to check when a new block is mined.

 ## Usage